jmcpheron/did-you-hear-that/README.md

-# Simple Audio Player
+# Pocket Caster

-A lightweight, web-based player for audiobooks or podcasts hosted via JSON feeds.
-This MVP focuses on core playback functionality and progress saving using local storage.
+A fun, lightweight web player for your personal collection of podcasts, audio clips, AI-generated summaries, and other sound bites.
+It uses JSON feeds and saves your progress locally.

 ## MVP Features